-\begin{enumerate}[itemsep=-2pt,leftmargin=15pt,topsep=2pt] \item To the best of our knowledge, Our MFST is the first to introduce frame-scoring transformer exploiting multimodal features (visual-text-audio) for generic video summarization task. \item We investigate a new multimodal setting where it can mitigate the lack of human-scored videos used for training generic video summarization model using pretrained modules. \item Our empirical study on generic video summarization datasets (TVSum and SumMe) demonstrates the effectiveness and superiority of our approach. \end{enumerate}
+\begin{itemize} \item To the best of our knowledge, Our MFST is the first to introduce frame-scoring transformer exploiting multimodal features (audio-visual-text) for generic video summarization task. \item We investigate a new multimodal setting where it can mitigate the lack of human-scored videos used for training generic video summarization model exploiting pretrained modules. \item Our empirical study on generic video summarization datasets (TVSum and SumMe) demonstrates that MFST can surpass its all counterparts by nontrivial margins, and attests the effectiveness and superiority of our approach. \end{itemize}